JorgeAndOmics/ml-model-definer/README.md

-# Machine Learning Pipeline for Regression
+# Machine Learning Model Definer

 This is a Python script that defines a machine learning pipeline for a regression task.
 It loads a CSV file, performs feature engineering, splits the data into training and testing sets, preprocesses the data by scaling it, and evaluates several regression models using hyperparameter tuning with a grid search.